 I live in a small provincial town at the End of the World.
-I don’t have access to any fancy machinery, or all the gear that is supposed to help you in high-speed photography.
-Machines that can pour liquid at exact angles and with precise speed are more a daydream for me than something that I can easily buy at a local store.
+I don’t have access to any fancy machinery or all the gear that can help in high-speed photography.

-That’s why we’re going to work on a budget and create a dynamic image with balancing cups and flying coffee using the simplest gear and props.
-We’ll practically only be using two speedlights and a glue gun.
+That’s why we’re going to work on a budget!
+We will create a dynamic image with balancing cups and flying coffee using the simplest gear and props.
+We’ll be using only two speedlights and a glue gun.

-- a light source suitable for high-speed photography (speedlight or strobes with short flash duration),
+- A light source suitable for high-speed photography (a speedlight or strobes with a short flash duration)

 Let’s look at these items one by one.